 Monitoring and reporting progress is critical to making sure our work is improving the safety of women and their children.

 The National Plan includes a commitment to evaluate and report on progress.
 An Evaluation Plan was developed by an independent organisation in consultation with key stakeholders within the community.
 The Evaluation Plan sets out a number of activities to measure progress under the National Plan.
 Evaluation will happen every three years and at the end of the National Plan’s lifespan.
-Some of the more substantial activities under the National Plan are also separately evaluated.
+Many individual activities under the National Plan are also separately evaluated.

 There are a number of ways we report on the progress we are making under the National Plan: